-We identified the median employee using our employee population on December 1, 2023 (including all employees, whether employed on a full-time, part-time, seasonal or temporary basis).
+As disclosed in our 2024 proxy statement, we identified the median employee using our employee population on December 1, 2023 (including all employees, whether employed on a full-time, part-time, seasonal or temporary basis).
 Under the relevant rules, we are required to identify the median employee by use of a "consistently applied compensation measure" ("CACM").
 We chose a CACM that closely approximates the actual cash compensation of our employees.
 Specifically, we identified the median employee by aggregating, for each employee as of December 1, 2023, the annual base pay and actual bonus or commission paid in 2023 for Fiscal Year 2022 performance.
 In identifying the median employee, we annualized the compensation values of individuals that joined our Company during 2023.
 After applying our CACM methodology, we identified the median employee.
 Once the median employee was identified, we calculated the median employee's actual total direct compensation in accordance with the requirements of the Summary Compensation Table.